 The evening begins by preparing three different kinds of wine cocktails as well as some delicious tapas to pair with them.
 The hosts instruct guests how to seal empanada dough using the traditional repulgue folding technique, and how to make alfajores (delicious Argentine cookies) from scratch.
 Guests even learn how to prepare maté, an herbal tea that is the lifeblood of the country.
 Of course, throughout the evening, there will be ample opportunity to try different boutique wines from the house cellar.
 At the end of the night, all the guests will have enough culinary knowledge and experience to practically be considered honorary Argentines!

-Tours that Include Buenos Aires Culinary Experience
+Itineraries with Buenos Aires Culinary Experience

 With this Argentine itinerary, you'll get to know Buenos Aires and Patagonia in one 10-day trip.
 Start in the capital city with tango and a cooking workshop before heading south to Puerto Madryn, a seaside community in Patagonia famous for its diverse ecosystem.
 Go whale watching, snorkel with sea lions, and spot penguins before heading back to Buenos Aires.